deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 “It spread fast from there.”
 McDaniel observed.
 There was no accusation in her tone, but there was a query.

-“*Cally*’s built-in fire containment was dependent on that pixy dust foam.”
+“*Cally's* built-in fire containment was dependent on that pixy dust foam.”
 Andow explained.
 He shuffled his feet awkwardly - he loved *Caledonia*, and saying anything negative about her just felt wrong, but he had a duty to the truth. “*Too* dependent on it.
 All of our refits and modifications helped - they’re probably the reason we only lost one man - but the alien structure and systems just weren’t sensibly designed in the first place.”

 “You’d think interstellar civilisations would figure out basic fire safety...”
 Bathini mused.
-Andow felt he had to speak up in *Cally*’s defence now.
+Andow felt he had to speak up in *Cally's* defence now.

 “In fairness, sir, if we were using the alien-made fire suppression foam, the fire would have been under control in seconds.”
 He pointed out.